nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 * Lets hope that there is a social safety net in place, because not everyone has investments (and how do people get those investments in the first place).
 * Observation: I can already see jobs being lost at the low end of the spectrum, it's only a matter of time till AI starts taking over for others (self driving ubers, and eventually self aware computing) - humanity will be enslaved haha.

-* **The art of conference hacking** - This talk was more focused on companies trying to get good positioning.
+###  The art of conference hacking

+This talk was more focused on companies trying to get good positioning.
 But Basically, find a partner company who's attending (also look for warm mutual connections).
 Basically common sense.

 ### Ask your Developer